 While Highlights for Children’s mission hasn’t changed since it launched 70 years ago, the technology used to publish children’s magazines is certainly dramatically different than it was seven decades ago.
 This means the IT infrastructure and apps, if not managed and secured properly, could be susceptible to cyber attacks, malware, and other forms of costly disruption.

-“In matters of information security, it is our goal to always inform customers rather than wait to be asked—the Qualys Cloud Platform plays a vital role in this capability.”
+“In matters of information security, it is our goal to always inform customers rather than wait to be asked—the Enterprise TruRisk Platform plays a vital role in this capability.”